 Oh, and you know how edamame is a bean but also soy?
-Well, that’s because edamame = soybean.
+Well, that’s because edamame is soybean.

-Huh?!
 That’s right.
-Edamame is actually a preparation of immature soybeans, or just soybeans that aren’t fully grown yet.
+Edamame is actually a preparation of immature soybeans or just soybeans that aren’t fully grown yet.

-The biggest issue is that it allegedly messes up male hormones, supposedly lowering testosterone levels, feminizing men, and turning them into what has become a popular insult: a soy boy.
+You see, the biggest issue is that it supposedly messes up male hormones, supposedly lowering testosterone levels, feminizing men, and turning them into what has become a popular insult: a soy boy.

-But note the word “allegedly” in that previous sentence.
-The thing is that nothing of this has really been conclusively proven.
+But note the word “supposedly” in that previous sentence.
+The thing is that nothing of this has really been proven.

-Many studies seem to contradict each other, and the majority of studies saying soy lowers testosterone have been done on animals instead of humans.
+Many studies seem to contradict each other, and the majority of studies saying soy lowers testosterone, like this one, have been done on animals instead of humans.

-Yep, it’s confusing my friend.
-Let’s have a closer look at it and see what science has to say about the link between soy and testosterone…
+Yeah, it’s confusing.
+So let’s have a closer look and see what science has to say about the link between soy and testosterone…

 Ok, before we get into this you need to know what testosterone is.
-In short, testosterone is the dominant male hormone which does loads of stuff in our bodies.
+In short, testosterone is the dominant male hormone that does loads of stuff in our bodies.